iotaledger/identity.rs/identity-credential/README.md

 # Iota Identity: Credentials

-This crate contains types representing [Verifiable credentials](https://www.w3.org/TR/vc-data-model/#dfn-credential) and [Verifiable presentations](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations).
-An overview of Verifiable Credentials and how they can be used with the Iota Identity Framework can be found in [the Iota Identity Framework Wiki](https://wiki.iota.org/identity.rs/concepts/verifiable_credentials/overview).
+This crate contains types representing *credentials* and *presentations* defined in the [W3C VC-Data model]((https://www.w3.org/TR/vc-data-model/).
+An overview of these concepts and how to work with them in the context of the Iota Identity Framework can be found [in the wiki](https://wiki.iota.org/identity.rs/concepts/verifiable_credentials/overview).

 # Example